bbddstory/loop11/README.md

 ### `npm start`

 The browser will open automatically.
+Tested in Chrome v70, Firefox v63 and Microsoft Edge.